parasollab/hri_ws/README.md

 ros2 run ros_tcp_endpoint default_server_endpoint --ros-args -p ROS_IP:=0.0.0.0
 ```

+In Unity, before building and running your project, go to `Robotics`->`ROS Settings` and change the `ROS_IP` address to the address of the computer that is running ROS (same as in the instruction above).

 ## Adding a New Package

 Follow the [ROS tutorials](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-Your-First-ROS2-Package.html) for instructions on how to add a new package in either C++/CMake or Python.